-JetBlue's loss deepens as coronvirus devastates air travel
+JetBlue's loss deepens as coronavirus devastates air travel

 While demand has improved since April, bookings remain choppy